Vadim2090/Grants-Program/my_project_name.md

 ### Ecosystem Fit
 #### Where and how does your project fit into the ecosystem?
-We see this project as the user growth module of Mintbase In the next iteration it can become a part of marketplace contract 2.0, allowing merchants to place the most wanted goods via our technology
+We see this project as the user growth module of Mintbase.
+In the next iteration it can become a part of marketplace contract 2.0, allowing merchants to place the most wanted goods via our technology

 #### Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?